alexrainman/ADALBindingsiOS/README.md

 ## Microsoft Azure Active Directory Authentication Library (ADAL) for iOS and macOS (C# Bindings)

+ADAL .Net and Intune SDK token cache are incompatible.
+To be able to use Intune with ADAL in Xamarin.iOS, a binding of the native Obj-C library for ADAL is needed.

 ### Build the .a library:

 1.)
 Download ADAL for Objective-C version 2.6.5